 The calculation of the Group's net asset or obligation is performed by a qualified actuary using the projected unit method.
 When the calculation results in a potential asset, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
 To calculate the present value of economic benefits, consideration is given to any applicable minimum funding requirements.
-The Group considers that there are no restrictions caused by IFRIC 14 on recognising any pension asset.
+The Group considers that there are no restrictions caused by IFRIC 14 on recognising any pension surplus as the trustee does not have the unilateral power to either enhance member benefits or to wind up the scheme and distribute any surplus to members and therefore any surplus remaining once the final scheme benefits are paid to members would be returned to the Group under scheme rules.